Lonnie Weeks (© Chris Hardy)

 Los Alamos, New Mexico

 Born in Los Alamos, New Mexico, Lonnie Weeks trained at Faubourg School of Ballet, Ruth Page Center for the Arts, and Texas Ballet Theater School.
 He danced with Texas Ballet Theater prior to joining the Company in 2010.

-As a guest artist, in 2013 Weeks performed a pas de deux from Borderlands with Maria Kochetkova at the Youth America Grand Prix “Stars of Today Meet the Stars of Tomorrow” Gala; a pas de deux from Le Corsaire at the Florida Classical Ballet Gala; and a pas de deux from Le Carnaval de Venise at Dmitri Kulev Classical Ballet Academy.
+Weeks danced in the 2015 film of Tomasson’s Romeo & Juliet as part of the inaugural season of Lincoln Center at the Movies: Great American Dance.
+As a guest artist, in 2013 he performed a pas de deux from Borderlands with Maria Kochetkova at the Youth America Grand Prix “Stars of Today Meet the Stars of Tomorrow” Gala; a pas de deux from Le Corsaire at the Florida Classical Ballet Gala; and a pas de deux from Le Carnaval de Venise at Dmitri Kulev Classical Ballet Academy.
 In 2011 he danced the Swan Lake pas de trois and Franz in Coppélia with Florida Classical Ballet.

 Weeks was a silver medalist at the Helsinki International Ballet Competition in 2009 and a bronze medalist at the Shanghai International Ballet Competition in 2007.